imarevic/personal_page/notes.md

 - **The dialectical**: reasoning from accepted opinions (*endoxon*) which are agreed upon by all, the most, or the wise.
 - **The eristic (fallacious)**: reasoning based on opinions which appear to be *endoxa* but ar not.

-Only few occurences of direct mention of the word *eikos (likely)* occur in Aristitles works.
+Only few occurrences of direct mention of the word *eikos (likely)* occur in Aristitles works.
 Instead analogies are used frequently:

 > It is an accepted principle that what holds good of one of several similars, holds good for the rest.